 We present the first optical polarization measurements of \source throughout its 2023-2024 outburst.
 The observed polarization of ${\sim}1$\% is detected in the $BVR$ bands for all nights during HIMS and SIMS, with confidence levels exceeding $7\sigma$.
 Lower fluxes during SS and DHS cause a reduction in the signal-to-noise level, leading to a decrease in significance.
 For the first time in a BH X-ray binary, we detect a significant change in optical polarization coincident with the discrete radio ejections, which are associated with the HIMS-SIMS transition.
-The PA of the difference of Stokes parameters, $\Delta{\rm PA}\approx-15\degr$, indicates a misalignment with respect to the X-ray, sub-mm and radio PAs, as well as from the resolved jet direction.

 To accurately account for the IS polarization, we analyzed nearby field stars.
-We identified stars at similar distances to the source at small angular separation and subtracted their average normalized Stokes parameters from the observed values.
-After this correction, we find that intrinsic PD remained stable at PD$\approx$0.3\% throughout the HIMS, but dropped abruptly at the transition to SIMS, becoming consistent with zero within the uncertainties for about a week after the transition.
+We identified stars at similar distances to the source at a small angular separation and subtracted their average normalized Stokes parameters from the observed values.
+After this correction, we find that the intrinsic PD remained stable at PD$\approx$0.3\% throughout the HIMS, but dropped abruptly at the transition to SIMS, becoming consistent with zero within the uncertainties for about a week after the transition.

-During the HIMS, the source flux has declined by approximately 0.5~mag, hence the observed stability of PD in this state imposes strong constraints on the plausible polarization mechanisms.
-We consider polarized emission from the jet, hot accretion flow, and optically thick disk, but find that none of these can fully explain the observed behavior.
+During the HIMS, the source flux has declined by approximately 0.5~mag; hence, the observed stability of PD in this state imposes strong constraints on the plausible polarization mechanisms.
+We considered polarized emission from the jet, hot accretion flow, and optically thick disk, but found that none of these can fully explain the observed behavior.
 Our preferred interpretation is that the optical polarization during the HIMS arises from scattering in an optically thin disk wind.

-The intrinsic PA is systematically offset from the X-ray, sub-mm, and radio PAs by about $-15\degr$, matching the PA of the variable component, $\Delta{\rm PA}$, observed across the HIMS-SIMS transition.
-We interpret this offset as evidence for a misalignment between the BH spin and orbital axis, which could be tested by targeted polarimetric observations of \source near quiescence.
+The intrinsic PA is systematically offset from the X-ray, submillimeter, and radio PAs by about $-15\degr$, matching the PA of the variable component, $\Delta{\rm PA}$, observed across the HIMS--SIMS transition.
+We interpret this offset as evidence of a misalignment between the BH spin and orbital axis, which could be tested by targeted polarimetric observations of \source near quiescence.

 \begin{appendix}

 \end{appendix}